p4lang/p4-dpdk-target/doc/P4-DPDK-starting-guide/p4-dpdk-table-entries-guide.md

 1. An exact match table that modifies the source MAC address
 2. A ternary match table that modifies the destination MAC address

-Use the mac_modifier.p4 given in the P4-DPDK-starting-guide directory
+Use the mac_modifier.p4 given in the examples/mac_modifier directory.

 This P4 program defines:
 - An Ethernet and IPv4 header structure